 The first thing needed to address the problem is to declare a National Emergency.
 That should basically put us on a war footing with these water companies ( under such circumstances it should be possible to strip them of their assets and relieve them of their responsibilities).
 We should be at war with these companies because they are destroying the essential resource and they are destroying the environments in which we all live.
 At present the shareholders are basically holding us the ransom.
 This National Emergency could be established through the courts as it can be seen that these companies havent been acting in the public interest for an extended period of time and have been conducting themselves in way that has been designed to cause the public harm and the harm the assetts which should belong to everybody in the UK.
 The last issue to prove is that these companies are unfit to carry out their roles and have neglected their responsibilities.
 This should be enough to remove them and relieve them of their duties.
 This would only cost the amount of litigation required and it is nowhere near the amounts needed to buy them back to recompense.
 In any way the Country and it’s citizens own these resources and they are a national asset that should never have been sold.
 Get possssion of them with some creative thinking and less dogma is what is required.
 We have the right to fire them if they are not looking after the precious resources as they should.

+Water is a national emergency in Britain.
 We have only to prove that they are not concerned about the public and only concerned about the dividends that they pay out to shareholders.
 These companies are asking for increases in bill payments from the public to baile them out.
 That simply isn’t good enough.
-Enough is enough this is now a NATIONAL EMERGENCY.
-Labour needs to act as though we were on a war footing with these companies and seek to simply take the responsibilties away from these companies by sacking them because they are not fit for purpose and the country is suffering environmental and resource damage because of the huge mismanagment issue.
+Enough is enough water is now a NATIONAL EMERGENCY in Britain.
+Labour needs to act as though we were on a war footing with these companies and seek to simply take the responsibilties away from these companies by sacking them because they are not fit for purpose and the country is suffering environmental damage and resource damage because of the huge mismanagement issue.
+Because water is a national emergency in Britain then the government should use it’s powers like we were on a war footing which should give us the opportunity to take back these water authorities into public ownership and public management.
+Public ownership of water is now essential.

 This Government is giving them a second chance when there should be no second chances.
 This is not the way. offering second chances only prolonges the agony.
 These companies have a history of mismanagement dating back over 30 years.
 There should be no second chances they have already had enough time to improve and chosen not to do so.
 If this government is reluctant to declare a NATIONAL EMERGENCY then it should at least seek their removal through the courts.
 We already have a good case.
 This governement really need to engage some creative thinking around the issue to seek a solution.